epic-open-source/seismometer/docs/user_guide/index.rst

 false positive rate is predictive equality, and parity of predictive prevalence is demographic parity.

-An fairness audit gives an overview of parity across all defined groups for each cohort attribute.
+A fairness audit gives an overview of parity across all defined groups for each cohort attribute.
 The majority group is the baseline and a statistic for all observations in the other groups is compared.
 A fairness threshold such as 20% is then used to classify the